john-savill/autosim2/Readme.md

 Automotive simulator application, built with gtk.

-Currently for Linux OS only, tested on Raspberry CM5.
+Currently for Linux OS only, tested on Raspberry CM5 with develpment board.

 ## Development Information